bsolomon1124/misc/git.md

 >
 > 1. by using `git add` to incrementally "add" changes to the index before using `git commit`
 >
->2. by using `git rm` to remove files from the working tree and the Index, again before using `git commit`
+> 2. by using `git rm` to remove files from the working tree and the Index, again before using `git commit`
 >
 > 3. by listing files as arguments to the commit command, **in which case the commit will ignore changes staged in the Index, and instead record the current content of the listed files (which must already be known to Git)**
 >
->4. by using the `-a` switch with `git commit` to automatically "add" changes from all known files (i.e. all files that are already listed in the index) and to automatically "rm" files in the index that have been removed from the working tree, and then perform the actual commit;
+> 4. by using the `-a` switch with `git commit` to automatically "add" changes from all known files (i.e. all files that are already listed in the index) and to automatically "rm" files in the index that have been removed from the working tree, and then perform the actual commit;

 In other words, the main effect of `-a` is that it affects deleted files.
 It automatically stages files that have been modified and deleted, _but untracked files are not affected_.
 (So, this would not have worked above.)
+Adding the `-a` option **makes Git automatically stage every file that is already tracked** before doing the commit, letting you skip `git add`.

 Here is a full-fledged example of when you would want to explicitly use `git add`.